 Don’t apply any manufactured fertilizers before testing your soil first – some chemical fertilizers can make bad soil even worse rather than helping to restore it.

 Acidic soil is determined by where it falls on the pH scale.
-If the test shows your soil level is between 0-7, then your soil is considered to be acidic.
+If the test shows your soil level is between 0-7, then your soil is considered acidic.

 Correcting a wrong PH balance is a simple and inexpensive fix.
 You just need to add lime.
 You can buy limestone at your local garden or home improvement store.